rezendi/ykarma/README.md

 airplane seats, as doing so within a reputation economy wouldn't devalue that inventory's perceived monetary worth.

-There may also be a concept of *brand* reputation, but that's still notional / experimental.
+There may also be a concept of *brand* reputation, wherein brands make goods or services available in exchange for sizable amounts of YKarma, just as they comp celebrities today.
+The amount of YKarma spent on competing brands could then serve as a proof and/or quantitative measure of their relative values.

 ### But how can a single measure of reputation be meaningful across these different fields and communities?